Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: A glimpse on analytical rigid-body mechanics

-Here the inertia or fictitious force $\FC(q, \dot{q})$ denotes the coriolis and centrifugal forces.
-The force $\FC$ arises if the system's configuration is described in an accelerated frame of reference.
 The conservative force $\FG(q, \dot{q})$ arises from a physical potential $V(q,\dot {q})$, such as a spring or a gravitational force.
-The non-conservative forces $\FD(q, \dot{q},t)=\Fd(q, \dot{q}) + \Fu(q, \dot{q},t)$ denote forces that can change the system's total energy via external forces $\Fd$ and the actuation forces $\Fu$, respectively.
+The non-conservative force vector $\FD(q, \dot{q},t)$ denotes forces that can change the system's total energy via external forces $\Fd(q, \dot{q},t)$ and the actuation forces $\Fu(q, \dot{q},t)$, respectively.
 Note that $\Fd$ is often a dissipative force, that is, it can only reduce the system's total energy.
+If the system is fully actuated, one obtains the system's inverse dynamics by rearranging \eqref{eq:newton_euler} as